vahid2364/DataScribe_DeepTabularLearning/README.md

 ## Workflow

--	**Workflow 1**:
+⚙️ **Workflow 1**

+1. Select dataset
+2. Choose model
+3. Perform hyperparameter optimization
-Select your dataset → choose a model → perform hyperparameter optimization → run predictions using the best-found parameters.
+4. Run predictions using the best-found parameters

+⸻

--	**Workflow 2**:
+🖥️ **Workflow 2**

-Use the provided graphical interface to train models on any dataset with custom hyperparameters — a hands-on sandbox ideal for students and practitioners to explore model behavior.
+🎛️ Use the provided graphical interface to train models on any dataset with custom hyperparameters.
+🧑‍💻 This serves as a hands-on sandbox for students and practitioners to explore and understand different aspects of machine learning models.

 ---